lyteword/chspurgeon-tod/volume-4/psalm-79.md

 **Verse 5.**

-1\.The cause of anger: jealousy.
+1\.
+The cause of anger: jealousy.

-2\.The moderation of it.
+2\.
+The moderation of it.
 If it continued for ever, the people would perish, the promises be unfulfilled, the covenant fail, and the Lord's honour be impeached.

-3\.The staying of it.
+3\.
+The staying of it.
 By prayer; by pleading his name, his glory, and the blood of Jesus.

 **Verse 8.** A sinner's confession, petition, and plea.